geozelot/intree/README.md

 # INTree
 ## Fast static Interval Tree for Go

-Static, flat Interval Tree implementation for reverse range searches (what intervals include a given value).
-The tree is realized using Go Slices only; memory usage is low, performance extremely high!
+Static, flat Interval Tree implementation for reverse range searches (**which intervals include a given value**).
+The tree is realized using Go Slices only; **memory usage is low, performance extremely high**!

 ___

 ### Behaviour

-INTree will build the tree once (static; no updates after creation), and returns indices to the initial Slice of Bounds!
+INTree will build the tree once (**static; no updates after creation**), and returns indices to the initial Slice of Bounds!

 Currently the only supported query is to find all bounds for a simple value.